Silletr/LazyDeveloperHelper/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] DOC CHANGES,
 - [ ] CHANGED/DELETED FILE/DIR,
 - [ ] MERGING FROM: {branch1} TO: {branch2}
+---
 ## What changed:
 - Change 1
 - Change 2
+---
 ## Why changed?
-Explain why you made these changes.
+Why u changed this file/files
 ---
 ## Additionally
-- [ ] Tests - what tests did you conduct, place 'x' if all test pased
+- [ ] Tests - what tests did you conduct, place 'x' if all test pased.
-- [ ] Documentation - describe changes if any, else write stay empty
+- [ ] Documentation - describe changes if any, else write stay empty.